LukaLambrecht/weaver-core/weaver/studies/resampling/README.md

 # Studies of different resampling strategies

+Comes on top of baseline network - only difference is resampling.

 Resampling is handled mainly [here](https://github.com/LukaLambrecht/weaver-core/blob/bd998f4a52bef2672c84d794d0e9422eb67cdc04/weaver/utils/dataset.py#L57): instances are selected from the input data with a probability proportional to their assigned total weight.

 The total weight can be the product of different factors, e.g.: